hexa4313/velov-companion-server/README.md

 ## Get it running

-1. Paste your JCDecaux developer API Key in a file named `apikey` at the base of the project.
+1. Create a configuration file named `conf.env` based on `conf.env.template`.

 2. Execute `docker-compose up` in the root folder.